Back to HOME PAGE

 "Wm M Pallett travelled in succession Vandalia, Taylorville, Hillsboro, Mechanicsburg, Sulphur Spring in two years;

 Perry, Franklin, two years Walker’s Grove.
 In 1860 he located.
 He was a fair preacher, somewhat prone to speculate in theology, but fairly useful.”
-Great great grandfather Pallett's summary from Leaton Journal

 Re-ligio = to link